intuited/CloseableQueue/README.markdown

 Regression tests are performed on the CloseableQueue class, in addition to tests of the closing functionality.

-Although reasonably thorough, the author is by no means an expert in the area of concurrency; review by more experienced coders is quite welcome.
+Although the tests are reasonably thorough, the author is by no means an expert in the area of concurrency;
+  review by more experienced developers is quite welcome.

 The test suite may provide guidance in the form of simplistic usage examples.

+Some attempt has been made to write code which will work on older Pythons, however testing has only been performed on Python 2.6, and the author has little experience with older versions.

 License